 Police are investigating ten incidents within weeks in which mobile phones were stolen in robberies or thefts.

-He was waiting with his younger brother Jake, 12, and two friends for his mother Lisa to pick them up, near the entrance to Goals in King’s Road, Swain House, when two older Asian teenagers accosted them.
+He was waiting with his younger brother Jake, 12, and two friends for his mother Lisa to pick them up, near the entrance to Goals in King’s Road, Swain House, when two older Asian teenagers

 Mrs Broadhead said: “The Asian lads set about Bradley and one of his friends, punching, kicking and demanding their phones until Bradley handed his over and they ran off with it.